 Minimum Value for Pre-shipment Inspection:

-Subject to Pre-shipment Inspection if total order value is above minimum order value.
+Subject to Pre-shipment Inspection if the total order value is above minimum order value.

 Responsibilities and Cost: